Transition Planning for Youth & Young Adults

 - Would like help planning for your future

 Your Navigator meets with you and your family to discuss your goals, hopes and dreams as you get older.
-The Navigator then connects you to the supports and services that will help you to reach those goals.
+The Navigator helps you connect to the supports and services so you can reach those goals.

 - Identify your future goals